-Inside Delta, it is tight for two grownups and just the right size for children!
+Tight for two grownups and just the right size for children!

 The forward observer lays stretched out towards the front and the captain sits on a seat looking out through the cupola's portholes.
-Here I am in front looking back at my son Leo sitting in the captain's seat inside Delta.
+Here I am in front looking back at my son Leo

-Here I sit in the captain's seat looking towards the front of Delta at my son Leo and Alyssa Vetter.
+Here I am in the captain's seat looking towards the front of Delta at my son Leo and Alyssa Vetter.
 You can see the front portholes that the forward observer uses to look out.
-Leo and Alyssa were so excited being inside Delta that I watched them closely to ensure they didn't start enthusiastically flipping switches and pressing buttons.
+Leo and Alyssa were so excited being inside Delta that I had to watch them closely to ensure they didn't start enthusiastically flipping switches and pressing buttons.

 Here's a view looking straight up from the captain's seat at the hatch you use to enter Delta.

 You can see the cupola portholes that the captain uses to see while driving Delta.